 The oral will is rarely used and of limited practical importance.
 This third form of a will can only be used when the testator - because of exceptional circumstances - can no longer execute a public or holographic will.
-For this purpose, the testator must declare his or her last will to two witnesses, whereupon the witnesses must immediately notify the court.
-The oral will loses its validity 14 days after the testator's inability to make his or her last will in another form has ceased to exist (CC, Article 506 et seq).
+For this purpose, the testator must declare their last will to two witnesses, whereupon the witnesses must immediately notify the court.
+The oral will loses its validity 14 days after the testator's inability to make their last will in another form has ceased to exist (Article 506 et seq.
+CC).